-Following the initial offering period, Units purchased by the Sponsor in the secondary market may be reoffered for sale by the Sponsor at a price based on the aggregate value of the Securities in the Trust plus a 2.95% sales charge plus a pro rata portion of amounts, if any, in the Income and Principal Accounts.
+Units purchased in the secondary market may be reoffered for sale by the Sponsor at a price based on the aggregate value of the Securities in the Trust plus the applicable sales charge plus a pro rata portion of amounts, if any, in the Income and Principal Accounts.
 Any Units that are purchased by the Sponsor in the secondary market also may be redeemed by the Sponsor if it determines such redemption to be in its best interest.